ThingWerks/ThingWerks-IoT-Framework/README.md

 # ThingWerks IoT Framework (TWIT)

-The TWIT project was created with the sole purpose of making a highly reliable, standalone, general purpose industrial automation framework that integrates with PLCs, IoT devices and general purpose micro-controllers while making use of Home Assistants GUI if desired.
+The TWIT project was created with the sole purpose of making a highly reliable, standalone, general purpose industrial automation framework that integrates with PLCs, IoT devices and general purpose micro-controllers while having the ability to leverage Home Assistants GUI for its Graphcal Interface.

 The TWIT framework is a NodeJS Core-Client system with template-based client-side extensible modules.
 After years of industrial system development and having few options for a smartphone/web monitoring and control interface, Home Assistant is the perfect addition.
 Using TWIT with Home Assistant allows for rapid development of systems that look pleasing, are highly functional; this also significantly reduces development costs.